Exactly How to Spend One Week in Sicily (for First Timers)

 You can reach Catania’s city center from the airport in roughly 20 minutes using the AMT Alibus shuttle bus.

-7 Days in Sicily: How to Plan an Incredible Itinerary
+7 Days in Sicily: A Perfect Itinerary for First Timers

 For the sake of the itinerary below, we’re assuming that you’re arriving on the island the evening before and leaving on the final evening/the morning after, giving you a full 7 days to explore.